VicenteSam/VicenteSam/README.md

 ------------------------------------------------------------------------------------------------------------------

 - 📚 Computer Science studant at UFRR
-- 🔎 Studying Java, Python and everything that i love
+- 🔎 Studying Java, Python and 'what give on the tile' (o que der na telha)
-- 🧩 My plan is to be a good professional at technology area
+- 🧩 Goal: patience

 ### 💻 Language and Tools
 ------------------------------------------------------------------------------------------------------------------